Mar 2, 2020

 Debbie Watson, who leads the Sankofa project and represents it in Cumbria enthused that ‘Storytelling is lots of fun!
 We want this to be an opportunity for children to engage deeply with the books they read by being able to retell them to their friend, parent/carer or class.’

 Inspirational books that Debbie suggests include David Walliams’ The Boy in the Dress (LGBTQA+, race), Funny Frank by Dick King-Smith (identity), Gina Baker’s The Window, Hazel D. Campbell’s Juice box and Scandal: Three stories on the environment (global issues, waste, environmental impact, climate change) and Dear Olly by Michael Morpurgo (migration).

-One year in to its two-year programme, Sankofa – Storytelling for the Digital Age has been working through organisations in Cumbria and London in the UK, and the Czech Republic and Slovakia to build storytelling and digital skills amongst young people.
+One year in to its two-year programme, Sankofa – Storytelling for the Digital Age, funded by Erasmus+, has been working through organisations in Cumbria and London in the UK, and the Czech Republic and Slovakia to build storytelling and digital skills amongst young people.
 Part of this is sharing stories between schools in these regions.
 The classes that have signed up explore stories, take inspiration from themes linked to the UN’s Sustainable Development Goals to develop their own stories which they then film and share with the other schools involved, whether they are in the UK, Slovakia or Czech Republic.

 The project has also developed and collated a range of activities that teachers and parents can use.
 These are all available at the Sankofa website at https://www.sankofa-storytelling.eu/